-A statement signed by Mrs Theodora W. Anti of the Co-GYF, said following recent reports of sexual abuse scandals in schools, the Coalition was of the view that this practice had been condoned for far too long in our schools and it is time to take urgent steps to stop it.
+A statement signed by Mrs Theodora W. Anti of the Co-GYF said following recent reports of sexual scandals in schools, the Coalition was of the view that the practice had been condoned for far too long in schools and it was time to stop it.

 “Sexual abuse, especially of children, has serious consequences on the victims and society.
 In fact, several linkages can be drawn to the act, unfortunately, all these linkages are adverse,” it added.

-The statement said the act perpetuates a distorted understanding of life to the victims who were mostly girls and discriminatorily undermines the quality of their education.
+The statement said the act perpetuates a distorted understanding of a way of life to the victims who were mostly girls and discriminatorily undermines the quality of their education.

 It said consequently, these children miss out on the opportunity to realise their full potential, gravely undermining the future of the child and tacitly working against women empowerment and gender equality.

-The statement said the deadly threat was that society was gradually getting convinced that it was normal for girls to be sexually abused.
+The statement said the deadly threat was that society was gradually getting convinced that it was okay!

 It said teachers who engage in amorous relations with their students betray not only the confidence or trust placed in them but the development and life of the young ones.